Class Single<T>

 public final Cancellable subscribe(Consumer<? super T> resultConsumer)

-Subscribe to this Single, emits the result to the passed Consumer and log any SingleSource.Subscriber.onError(Throwable).
+Subscribe to this Single, emit the result to the passed Consumer and log any SingleSource.Subscriber.onError(Throwable) at debug level.

 Parameters:

-resultConsumer - Consumer to accept the result of this Single.
+resultConsumer - Consumer to accept the result of this Single if it succeeds.

 Returns: